rightshero/sw_task__/README.md

 Unlimited subcategories of parent category (if it is hard to achieve the unlimited levels, you can set 3 levels hard-coded) Should use Ajax

+Also, a **AWS CloudFormation** template file for:
+- Launch a t2.micro or t3.micro EC2 instance
+- Create IAM role with admin privileges
+- Attach the IAM role to the EC2 instance created earlier
+- Deploy the project on the EC2 instance
+- The instance should be accessable via SSH, HTTP and HTTPS protocols/ports

 ## Example
 - [ ] Category A
 - [ ] Category B